Maurizio-GitHub/portfolio-project-1/README.md

 - Fixed bugs

     - The home page, at the very beginning, had not been built with a mobile-first approach.
 This resulted in a poor mobile experience, net of the necessary media queries added.
-Therefore, by changing approach, code became easier to (re)write and the page much better to look at.
+Therefore, by changing approach, the code became easier to (re)write and the page much better to look at.

 <br>